Have you ever looked at your net filled with your latest catch and thought, what type of carp even is that? I know I certainly did in the beginning.

 The second part is aimed a little differently, with the hopes of showing you some other carp species that now proliferate around the planet, for better or worse.

-The common carp is native to Europe and Asia but has been introduced into near enough every part of the world and has actually been farmed for food dating back to as far as Roman times.
+The common carp is native to Europe and Asia but has been introduced into near enough every part of the world and has been farmed for food dating back to as far as Roman times.

-“Native” common carp are actually currently marked as “vulnerable” to extinction by the International Union for Conservation of Nature.
+“Native” common carp are currently marked as “vulnerable” to extinction by the International Union for Conservation of Nature.

 This is quite surprising considering the abundance of carp in many lakes and rivers across the world but the majority of these fish are classed as “domesticated” and have been bred for angling or introduced to control aquatic plants and pest organisms.